FRED 82 - Proposed amendments to FRS 102

 Timescales

-The finalised amendments are due to come into effect for periods commencing on or after 1 January 2025, with early adoption permitted as long as all amendments are applied at the same time.
+The big announcement made in the project update is that the revised version of FRS102 is now expected to come into effect for periods commencing on or after 1 January 2026, a year later than originally planned, although early adoption will be permitted as long as all amendments are applied at the same time.

 How we can help